axelvaldez/radical-companies/_posts/2024/2024-12-26-supreme-gods.markdown

 ---

 <div style='display:none; '>
  <p>It started with Zoroastrian, in Persia.
-He probably wanted to appeal to the Kings and Queens of his time (or maybe he wanted to be the Persian eqivalent of pope).</p>
+He probably wanted to appeal to the Kings and Queens of his time (or maybe he wanted to be the Persian equivalent of pope).</p>
 </div>

 <h1></h1>